AaltoSciComp/python-for-scicomp/data-visualization.rst

    - Avoid manual post-processing, script everything.
    - Browse a number of example galleries to help you choose the library that fits best your work/style.
    - Figures for presentation slides and figures for manuscripts have different requirements.
+   - Think about color-vision deficiencies when choosing colors.
+Use existing solutions for this problem.